35th Rifle Division (Soviet Union): World War II

 On 22 June 1941, when Operation Barbarossa, the German invasion of the Soviet Union, began, the division was part of the Far Eastern Front.
 The 35th included the 183rd, 196th, and the 352nd Rifle Regiment, as well as the 119th Light Artillery Regiment and the 177th Howitzer Regiment.
 In July, the division became part of the newly formed 35th Army, covering the Ussuri River border.
 In January 1942, the 177th Howitzer Regiment was withdrawn from the division, which was reorganized according to the December 1941 tables of organization.
 On 30 August 1943, the 35th was awarded the Order of the Red Star in commemoration of its 25th anniversary for "outstanding success in combat and political training, and direct participation in the battles for the Motherland".
 In August 1945, just before the Soviet invasion of Manchuria, the 35th was part of the 5th Separate Rifle Corps, directly subordinated to the 2nd Far Eastern Front.
 When the invasion began on 9 August, the division attacked across the Ussuri into the Raohe Fortified Region in the corps' second echelon.
 It advanced to Boli in eastern Manchuria in eleven days of combat from 9 to 19 August.
 The division disbanded in the fall of 1945.

-Second formation

-In 1955, it was reformed from the 255th Rifle Division at Ust-Bolsheretsk in the Far Eastern Military District.
-On 17 May 1957, it became the 125th Motor Rifle Division of the 43rd Army Corps.
-It was disbanded on 7 March 1958.